What is my IP address?

 "A VPN stops tracking and ads"

-“A VPN protects you from malware and phishing”
+"A VPN protects you from malware"

 "A VPN hides you from the government"